essex-lab/grand-lig/README.md

 ### Contact

-If you have any problems or questions regarding this module, please contact one of the contributors, or send an email to `<j.w.essex@soton.ac.uk>`.
+If you have any problems or questions regarding this module, please raise a github issue or contact one of the contributors, or send an email to `<j.w.essex@soton.ac.uk>`.

 ### References